 Chlorogalum pomeridianum tolerates clay.

-Chlorogalum pomeridianum's foliage color is green and type is deciduous.
+Foliage of Chlorogalum pomeridianum has color green and is deciduous.

 Communities for Chlorogalum pomeridianum:Coastal Sage Scrub, Valley Grassland and Central Oak Woodland.